The Scoop: What to Know About Overseas Adventure Tours (OAT)

 Overseas Adventure Travel Tour Group (Photo: O.A.T.)

-OAT has a great reputation for its solo guest focus, and offers many no-additional-cost single spots on its tours.
-It also has women-exclusive departures on many itineraries.
-Accommodations tend to be less about amenities and more about authenticity, and airfare is often bundled into the up-front price of the tour (unless you specify that you want to book your own travel).
+On OAT tours, accommodations tend to be less about amenities and more about authenticity.
+Another thing to note is that airfare is often bundled into the up-front price of the tour (unless you specify that you want to book your own travel).
 OAT is one of the family of Grand Circle Corp. companies, also including Grand Circle Travel and Grand Circle Cruise Line.

 TourScoop Takeaways